kstrafe/Cxy/readme.md

 # How this project is organized

-The repository for The Unnamed Language compiler.
+The repository for The Cxy compiler.
 This repository contains the following folders:
 * code - where the code related to the compiler is stored.
 Tests are also stored here and must start with "test" in their filename.
 * codegenerators - code that generates code.
 Useful for generating switch-to-string code.
 * documentation - the documentation of the language and the compiler